Lånke Municipality

 Lånke was a former municipality in the old Nord-Trøndelag county, Norway.
 The 185 km2 municipality existed from 1902 until its dissolution in 1962.
-The municipality was located south of the Stjørdalselva river in what is now the south-central part of Stjørdal municipality in Trøndelag county.
+The municipality was located south of the Stjørdalselva river in what is now the south-central part of Stjørdal Municipality in Trøndelag county.
 The administrative centre was located in the village of Hell.
 The famous Hell Station in the village of Hell is situated in the westernmost part of Lånke.
 There are two churches in Lånke: Lånke Church and Elvran Chapel.
 Historically, this parish was also known as Leksdal.
 Lånke is an area dominated by agriculture and forests.

-History
+Prior to its dissolution in 1962, the 185.4 km2 municipality was the 400th largest by area out of the 731 municipalities in Norway.
+Lånke Municipality was the 458th most populous municipality in Norway with a population of about 1,976.
+The municipality's population density was 10.7 PD/km2 and its population had increased by 8.6% over the previous 10-year period.

+General information

-The municipality of Laanke was created on 1 January 1902 when the old municipality of Nedre Stjørdal was split into three new municipalities: Laanke (population: 1,449), Stjørdal (population: 3,158), and Skatval (population: 2,125).
-On 1 January 1914 the small Jøssås area of southwestern Laanke (population: 38) was transferred to the neighboring municipality of Malvik which at that time was in the neighboring county of Sør-Trøndelag.
+The municipality of Laanke was created on 1 January 1902 when the old Nedre Stjørdalen Municipality was split into three new municipalities: Laanke Municipality (population: 1,449) in the south, Stjørdal Municipality (population: 3,158) in the center, and Skatval Municipality (population: 2,125) in the north.
+On 1 January 1914 the small Jøssås area of southwestern Laanke Municipality (population: 38) was transferred to the neighboring Malvik Municipality which at that time was in the neighboring county of Sør-Trøndelag.
 The spelling of the municipality was later changed to Lånke.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, the neighboring municipalities of Lånke (population: 1,967), Stjørdal (population: 6,204), Hegra (population: 2,704), and Skatval (population: 1,944) merged to form a new, larger municipality of Stjørdal.
+On 1 January 1962, Lånke Municipality (population: 1,967) was merged with the neighboring Stjørdal Municipality (population: 6,204), Hegra Municipality (population: 2,704), and Skatval Municipality (population: 1,944) to form a new, larger Stjørdal Municipality.